 Family Self-Sufficiency (FSS).
 FSS is a program designed to promote self-sufficiency of assisted families through the coordination of services.
 Residents enter into a five-year contract of participation which outlines goals related to seeking, obtaining, and maintaining employment.
 During the period of participation, residents may earn an escrow credit, based on increased earned income.
 FSS Coordinator funding may be available to PHAs to pay for the costs of a program coordinator who links residents with training opportunities, job placement organizations, and local employers.

 Financing Plan.
-Documentation submitted to HUD for review to demonstrate that the Covered Project can be sustained physically and financially for the term of the HAP contract at the rent levels permitted under the Demonstration.
+Documentation submitted to HUD for review to demonstrate that the Covered Project can be sustained physically and financially for the term of the HAP Contract at the rent levels permitted under the Demonstration.
 The Plan must show how the project’s immediate and long-term capital needs will be addressed.

 Good-Cause Exemption.
-An allowance made by HUD exempting a covered PBRA project from the Choice-Mobility component.
-(See Sections 1.7(C)(5) and 2.3.6(C)(3) for further details on good-cause exemptions.)
+An allowance made by HUD exempting a PBRA Covered Project from the Choice-Mobility component.
+(See Sections 1.7.C.5 and 2.6.J for further details on good-cause exemptions.)

 Green Building.
 An approach to building, rehabilitation, repairs, maintenance, and property operations that is more sustainable than traditional approaches to such activities and results in a project that is more energy efficient, costs less to operate, has better indoor air quality, and reduces its overall impact on the environment.
-(See Section 1.4(A)(2) for further details on green building.)
+(See Section 1.4.A.2 for further details on green building.)

 Housing Assistance Payment (HAP).
-The payment made by the Contract Administrator to the Project Owner of an assisted unit as provided in the HAP contract.
+The payment made by the Contract Administrator to the Project Owner of an assisted unit as provided in the HAP Contract.
 Where the unit is leased to an eligible household, the payment is the difference between the contract rent for a particular assisted unit and the tenant rent payable by the family.

 Housing Quality Standards (HQS).
 Standards set forth in 24 CFR § 982.401 that must be met by all units in the HCV program before assistance can be paid on behalf of a household.
 The HQS in 24 CFR § 982.401 apply to PBV, in accordance with 24 CFR § 983.101.
 Generally, Voucher Agencies must conduct HQS inspections of PBV projects not less than biennially during the term of the HAP Contract.